maclunar/maclunar.github.io/now.md

 of course we miss our families and our dog, but we love thailand - it's our second time here.

-taking this long trip was a good excuse for me to get a new - proper - camera. i used to shoot exclusively with ricoh gr (1st gen) for the past year or so, but i missed this hands on, involved feel one gets from a bigger camera and lens. anyway, to make a long story short, i got a fujifilm x-t3 with two lenses and i'm loving it so far (despite the bulk and the weight).
+taking this long trip was a good excuse for me to get a new - "proper" - camera. i used to shoot exclusively with ricoh gr (1st gen) for the past year or so, but i missed this hands on, involved feel one gets from a bigger camera. anyway, to make a long story short, i got a fujifilm x-t3 with two lenses (16 and 56 mm) and i'm loving it so far (despite the bulk and the weight).

-on technical side, i'm still using [spacemacs](http://spacemacs.org){:target='_blank'}
-and enjoying it a lot.

 that's pretty much it for now.